inversion-api/inversion-engine/NOTES.md

+Put meta & data objects into response as first class citizens

 Make superclass "beautify" method for collection names and attribute names

 Pull "expands" out of SqlGetHandler and put it into a superclass that can work with Dynamo/Elastic etc.